Interested in canning but not sure what supplies you’ll need? Here’s my list of the best basic canning supplies that’ll have you canning in no time!

 8. Vidalia Chop Wizard

 This Vidalia Chop Wizard is one of my absolute favorite kitchen tools!
-I love using it to dice tomatoes, onions and peppers when I’m canning salsa or diced tomatoes and it also works well for dicing potatoes and carrots for things like vegetables soup.
+I love using it to dice tomatoes, onions and peppers when I’m canning salsa or diced tomatoes and it also works well for dicing potatoes and carrots for things like vegetable soup.
 Even when I’m not canning, I find myself using this tool often, especially during cooler weather when I’m constantly chopping veggies for soups.

 9. Good Ladle